SheetJS/sheetjs/docbits/25_manip.md

   <summary><b>Adding a new worksheet to a workbook</b> (click to show)</summary>

-This example uses [`XLSX.utils.aoa_to_sheet`](#array-of-arrays-input) to make a worksheet and appends the new worksheet to the workbook:
+This example uses [`XLSX.utils.aoa_to_sheet`](#array-of-arrays-input) to make a sheet and `XLSX.utils.book_append_sheet` to append the sheet to the workbook:

 ```js
 var new_ws_name = "SheetJS";